michaeljoseph/oauth_proxy/README.md

 ## Example Configuration

 This example has a [Nginx](http://nginx.org/) SSL endpoint proxying to `oauth_proxy` on port `4180`.
-`google_auth_proxy` then authenticates requests for an upstream application running on port `8080`.
+`oauth_proxy` then authenticates requests for an upstream application running on port `8080`.
 The external endpoint for this example would be `https://internal.yourcompany.com/`.

 An example Nginx config follows.
 Note the use of `Strict-Transport-Security` header to pin requests to SSL